-The carrying value of the investment in associate was \$US 37.4 million (2019: US\$ 37.5 million) as disclosed in note 6b.
-The investment relates solely to the group's interest (held indirectly via its investment in Jumelles Limited) in the Zanaga Iron Ore Project which operates in the Republic of the Congo.
+The carrying value of the investment in associate was US\$ 37.3 million (2020: USD 37.4 million) as disclosed in note 6b.
+The investment relates solely to the group's interest (held indirectly via its investment in Jumelles Limited) in the Zanaga Iron Ore Project which is situated in the Republic of the Congo.